 The management shall make relevant judgment to confirm the income and expenses of project contracting business according to the performance progress.
 If losses are expected to occur in the project contract, such losses shall be recognized as current expenses.
 The management of the Company estimates the possible losses according to the budget of the project contract.
 The Company determines the transaction price according to the terms of the contract and in combination with previous customary practices, and considers the influence of variable consideration, major financing components in the contract and other factors.
 During the performance of the contract, the Company continuously reviews the estimated total contract revenue and the estimated total contract cost.
-When the initial estimate changes, such as contract changes, claims and awards, the estimated total contract revenue and the estimated total contract cost are revised.
-When the estimated total contract cost exceeds the total contract revenue, the main business cost and estimated liabilities shall be recognized according to the loss contract to be executed.
+When the initial estimate changes, such as contract changes, claims and awards, the estimated total contract revenue, the main business cost and estimated liabilities shall be recognized according to the loss contract to be executed.